-The Foundation partners with local and national partners to achieve its goals, including SeedCo, NYC Department of Small Business Services, New York Women’s Agenda, US Department of Commerce, US Department of Commerce District Export Councils, and Weissman Center for International Business at Baruch College CUNY.
+The Foundation partners with local and national partners to achieve its goals, such as NYC Department of Small Business Services, US Department of Commerce, US Department of Commerce District Export Councils, Weissman Center for International Business at Baruch College CUNY, Empire State Development Corp, NYC Economic Development Corporation and US Chamber of Commerce.

 Current and Past Supporters

 With founding chambers from Barcelona and India, the MCC Foundation established IWEC to support the growth of women-owned businesses internationally.
-The Foundation hosted the IWEC Conference in NYC in 2008, and has sent 3 local women- owned business awardees to each of the annual conferences to be recognized and to make global connections.
-The Foundation also hosted IWEC in NYC with over 85 foreign delegates.
+The Foundation hosted the IWEC Conference in NYC in 2008, and has sent 3 local women-owned business awardees to each of the annual conferences to be recognized and to make global connections.
+The Foundation also hosted IWEC in NYC with over 85 foreign delegates and has now recognized over 175 successful women business owners from all over the world.

-In addition, the MCC Foundation is spearheading the formation of the IWEC Foundation, which will be headquartered in New York City.
+In addition, the MCC Foundation is spearheading the formation of the IWEC Foundation, which is also headquartered in New York City.

 2010-2011 Technical Assistance for Women and Minority-Owned Small Businesses (MWBE’s)